 - Price: $264

 Black Diamond dreamed big to create this unique ultralight shelter option.
-This tent works with most trekking poles to save backpack space and weight by not including any poles.
-A single wall 30D polyester nylon construction is tough and helps the tent keep its shape with two trekking poles.
+This tent works with most trekking poles to save backpack space and weight by not including any tent poles.
+A single-wall tent made from 30D polyester nylon construction, it’s super tough and helps the tent keep its shape with two trekking poles.

 A truly revolutionary concept, but in practice, there is some real work to be done.